-In addition to one SC4020 array, up to seven SC220 storage expansion enclosures can be added to provide a total of 192 drives per rack.
-SC220 expansion enclosures are optional based on storage requirements of the virtual machines in the rack.
+The SC9000 Storage System includes two controllers plus at least one expansion enclosure.
+In this deployment example, up to eight SC420 expansion enclosures can be added per rack to provide up to 192 drives per rack.
+The number of SC420 expansion enclosures is dependent on storage requirements of the virtual machines in the rack.